xzshao/xzshao.github.io/index.md

 ---

 ## NEWS
 - Nov 2024,  Our paper "Predicting China's Thermal Coal Price: Does Multivariate Decomposition-Integrated Forecasting Model with Window Rolling Work?" was accepted by Resource Policy (JCR Q1).
-Congratulations!
-[Read the full paper](/file/rolling.pdf)
+Congratulations! <a href="/file/rolling.pdf" style="color:red;">Read the full paper</a>

 - Sep 2024,  Two of my first-author papers submitted to JCR Q1 journals are both in the under review status.
 Congratulations!